Dizziness and Balance Disorders

 BPPV can be treated with repositioning maneuvers.
 Repositioning progressively moves the canalith out of the semicircular canals into the utricle.
 When the crystals are in the utricle, they cannot trigger dizziness.
 Since BPPV can recur, repositioning is sometimes repeated.

-At Coates Hearing Clinic, our hearing specialists are trained to perform positional vertigo treatment.
+At Coates Hearing Clinic, our audiologists are trained to perform positional vertigo treatment.
 Once you have a confirmed diagnosis, you can schedule an appointment online and request this specific service.

 Vestibular Neuritis/Labyrinthitis.
 Vestibular Neuritis is an inflammation of the auditory/vestibular nerve usually caused by a virus.
 The inflammation can change or reduce the output of one or both of the balance portions of the inner ear to the brain.
 This inaccurate inner ear information results in severe dizziness and vertigo.
 Fortunately, vestibular neuritis usually subsides in time and usually does not recur.